Thingybob8055/Arduino-Obstacle-Avoiding-Robot/README.md

 ***Note:*** *In the video, the robot pauses for a bit before avoiding, this is because the battery was running out at the time of recording.*

 Sorry for the poor video quality.
-I will try to make better videos for future projects.
+I will try to make better videos for any future projects.